Home > American Destinations > Argentina > Christmas in Buenos Aires: What’s Open & How to Get Around

 Zoomed in on my Steak Kabobs

-Services in Buenos Aires on Christmas Day - What is Open in Buenos Aires on Christmas Day?
+Services and What Is Open in Buenos Aires on Christmas Day

-For those visiting on Christmas Day, do not worry about a lack of services.
-There were plenty of places to eat, and many of the gift shops were open.
-All of the tourist destinations were open to view from the outside.
-Only the interior tours were closed, as Christmas is a national holiday.
-It seemed that Christmas is celebrated Christmas Eve and early Christmas Day.
+For those spending Christmas Day in Buenos Aires, don’t worry too much about a lack of services.
+I still found plenty of places to eat, and many of the gift shops were open.
+All of the tourist destinations I wanted to see were easy to enjoy from the outside.
+On my visit, the interiors of the sights I was most interested in were closed, since Christmas is a national holiday.
+From what I saw, most of the celebration happens on Christmas Eve and early on Christmas Day.

 Convenience Stores and a Gift Shop - Open on Christmas Day near Plaza de la Republica